-Choice of interpolation scheme is an important consideration for this study.
+The choice of interpolation scheme is an important consideration for this study.
 There are many interpolation schemes available, each of which have their own advantages and drawbacks.
-For this study we chose to use Nearest Neighbour (NN) interpolation but could have chosen a higher order scheme such as Bilinear (BL) interpolation if it better suited our use case.
-In this appendix, we explore the impact on our data from NN and BL interpolation.
+For this study we chose to use nearest-neighbor (NN) interpolation but could have chosen a higher-order scheme such as bilinear (BL) interpolation if it better suited our use case.
+In this Appendix, we explore the impact on our data from NN and BL interpolation.

-Nearest Neighbour interpolation is exactly what it sounds like.
+Nearest-neighbor interpolation is exactly what it sounds like.
 For each coordinate in a predefined set of output coordinates, the closest point in an input dataset is found.
 The value of that closest point is then assigned to the corresponding point in the set of output coordinates.
-There are consequences to choosing NN, especially in the case of pixels that contain a single bright "point-source" that is significantly smaller than the instrument footprint.
-Take, for example, a case where there is a single, bright point-source of light whose brightness is stable in time and which has a normal emission function (i.e. it is the same brightness regardless of the viewing angle).
-Due to changes in viewing geometry, a satellite viewing that same point on successive nights may see it in any of several neighbouring footprints.
-This results in all of the light from the point source being assigned to one of any of those several neighbouring footprints and possible displacement of up to one whole footprint from one observation to the next.
+There are consequences to choosing NN, especially in the case of pixels that contain a single bright point source that is significantly smaller than the instrument footprint.
+Take, for example, a case in which there is a single, bright point source of light whose brightness is stable in time and which has a normal emission function (i.e., it is the same brightness regardless of the viewing angle).
+Due to changes in viewing geometry, a satellite viewing that same point on successive nights may see it in any of several neighboring footprints.
+This results in all of the light from the point source being assigned to one of any of those several neighboring footprints and possible displacement of up to one whole footprint from one observation to the next.
 When NN is used, this displacement is preserved in its entirety, so the point source would "jump around" between observations.

-The impact of this can be seen in Figure 15 which shows DNB radiances on four different nights (a-d) in the same domain and the resulting RSD (e; note the colour scale differs here from the rest of the manuscript).
-The domain is centred at 30.15°N, 47.40°E and focuses on a small set of oil well gas flares in Iraq.
+The impact of this can be seen in Fig. A1, which shows DNB radiances on four different nights (a-d) in the same domain and the resulting RSD (e; note the color scale differs here from the rest of the paper).
+The domain is centered at 30.15° N, 47.40° E and focuses on a small set of oil well gas flares in Iraq.
 Each of the four images uses NN.
-Since the gas flares are very small relative to the footprint size of VIIRS their observed locations shift from night to night.
-This results in high relative standard deviation (~2.0; Figure 15e) for the gas flares themselves.
+Since the gas flares are very small relative to the footprint size of VIIRS, their observed locations shift from night to night.
+This results in high relative standard deviation (~ 2.0 ; Fig. A1e) for the gas flares themselves.

 Bilinear interpolation is slightly more complex than NN.
 For each coordinate in a predefined set of output coordinates, a set of the four closest points is found in an input dataset.
 Weights are calculated based on the distance of the output coordinate from each of the four input points.
 The value at the output coordinate is the weighted sum of the values from the four input pixels.
-This process reduces the amount of movement in the interpolated imagery when compared to NN interpolation, but also results in data being smoothed over multiple pixels.
+This process reduces the amount of movement in the interpolated imagery when compared to NN interpolation but also results in data being smoothed over multiple pixels.

-The images in Figure 16 use bilinear interpolation, but otherwise are the same as Figure 15.
-The point light sources from the gas flares are smoothed over multiple pixels and result in a decrease in movement of interpolated light source from night to night, but also results in an increase in the illuminated area.
-This results in reduced relative standard deviation (higher stability) for imagery produced using bilinear interpolation.
-Bilinear interpolation and other higher order interpolation schemes can result in better looking imagery and is useful in many applications.
+The images in Fig. A2 use bilinear interpolation but are otherwise the same as Fig. A1.
+The point light sources from the gas flares are smoothed over multiple pixels and result in a decrease in movement of the interpolated light source from night to night but also result in an increase in the illuminated area.
+This results in a reduced relative standard deviation (higher stability) for imagery produced using bilinear interpolation.
+Bilinear interpolation and other higher-order interpolation schemes can result in better-looking imagery and is useful in many applications.
 However, we chose to use NN interpolation to preserve the variability that is observed by the DNB.